Forever Country: Selection process and recording

 While most of the artists who sang the same line together were pre-planned, Lambert's and Bryan's duet happened accidentally.
 Underwood was skeptical when she first heard the idea of the mashup and questioned how it would work since three very different songs were incorporated.
 She later said that she felt honored to be a part of it, and to be singing parts on "I Will Always Love You", which she actually performs on her tours recurrently.
 Miranda Lambert said that she felt the same way but later commented saying, "It's really cool that almost everybody that's part of the project had a duet together or performed together or toured together or something as a combo."
 When Blake Shelton received the call to be a part of the project, he was so enthusiastic he did not even ask what song it was.
 Keith Urban, who was nominated for Entertainer of the Year in 2016, explained why the song is timeless and resonates to so many people: "I've played 'Take Me Home, Country Roads' many, many times.
 As geographic as the song is in so many places, it's also incredibly universal.
 I think that's why songs like that transcend everything, because it's about home and very universal, human things.”

 Forever Country musicians

-Artists in order of their appearance:
+Artists in order of their first appearance: